LukeWalter/cs2261-grading-suite/README.md

 Go ahead and change the name of "Example_Submissions" (or whatever's there at the time you're doing this) to the name of the base folder you're using.

-> Note: Your basefolder file path is likely changing for every assignment since you are grading in different folders!
+> Note: Your basefolder file path is likely changing for every assignment if you are grading in different folders!

 ### 4. Grading time!